TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 11/Isaiah 11.4.md

 ---

-but with righteousness shall he judge the poor, and decide with equity for the meek of the earth; and he shall smite the earth with the rod of his mouth; and with the breath of his lips shall he slay the wicked.
+but with righteousness he will judge the poor, and decide with equity for the humble of the earth.
+He will strike the earth with the rod of his mouth; and with the breath of his lips he will kill the wicked.